My New England photo libraryThursday, 26 November 2009

 With a few days to spare before speaking at Hostelling International USA’s 75th birthday bash in Boston I set off on a quick circuit of northern New England.
 Some photos from my travels through Massachusetts, Maine, New Hampshire and Vermont:

-The Currier Museum of Art also has the Zimmerman House, the only Frank Lloyd Wright house in New England which is open to the public.
+▲ The Currier Museum of Art in Manchester, New Hampshire runs the Zimmerman House, the only Frank Lloyd Wright house in New England which is open to the public.
 This model of the house is in the museum.